 \section{Results}

-Representation learning has at least two uses: In \emph{transfer learning} we seek a representation that improves a downstream task, and in \emph{data interpretation} the representation should reveal the patterns underlying data, e.g.\ through visualization.
-Since the first has been at the center of recent literature \cite{Alley2019, Armenteros2020,Heinzinger2019,Rao2019}, we place our initial focus there, and return later to data interpretation.
+Representation learning has at least two uses: In \emph{transfer learning} we seek a representation that improves a downstream task, and in \emph{data interpretation} the representation should reveal the data's underlying patterns, e.g.\ through visualization.
+Since the first has been at the center of recent literature \cite{Alley2019, Armenteros2020,Heinzinger2019,Rao2019,madani2020progen, elnaggar2020prottrans,gligorijevic2020structure}, we place our initial focus there, and turn later to data interpretation.